Gehrig Dieter: 2017 season

 Dieter was signed by the Kansas City Chiefs as an undrafted free agent on May 6, 2017.
-He was waived on September 2, 2017, and was signed to the Chiefs' practice squad the next day.
-On January 8, 2018, he signed a reserve/future contract with the team.
+He was waived on September 2, and was signed to the Chiefs' practice squad the next day.
+On January 8, 2018, Dieter signed a reserve/future contract with the team.

 2018 season

 On September 1, 2018, Dieter was waived by the Chiefs and was signed to the practice squad the next day.
-He was promoted to the active roster on November 18, 2018.
-Dieter made his NFL debut on December 2, 2018, against the Oakland Raiders, recording one tackle on special teams.
+He was promoted to the active roster on November 18.
+Dieter made his NFL debut on December 2, against the Oakland Raiders, recording one tackle on special teams.
 In the regular season finale against the Oakland Raiders, he recorded his first professional reception, which went for 22 yards, in the 35–3 victory.
 In the 2018 season, the Chiefs finished with a 12–4 record and made the playoffs.
 In the Divisional Round against the Indianapolis Colts, he made his first postseason reception, which went for 11 yards, in the 31–13 victory.

+In the AFC Championship, Dieter was involved in a controversial play where he recovered a muffed punt from Julian Edelman, which he returned for a touchdown.
+The call was later overturned, giving the ball back to the Patriots.
+The Chiefs went on to lose the game 31-37 in overtime.

 2019 season

 On August 31, 2019, Dieter was placed on injured reserve.
 He was waived from injured reserve with an injury settlement on September 7.
-He was re-signed to the practice squad on October 15.
-He was promoted to the active roster on November 18, 2019.
-He was waived on December 3, 2019, and re-signed to the practice squad.
+Dieter was re-signed to the practice squad on October 15.
+He was promoted to the active roster on November 18.
+Dieter was waived on December 3, and re-signed to the practice squad.
 He won the Super Bowl after the Chiefs defeated the San Francisco 49ers in Super Bowl LIV.

 2020 season

 Dieter signed futures contract with the Chiefs on February 11, 2020.
-He was waived on September 5, 2020, and signed to practice squad the following day.
+He was waived on September 5, and signed to practice squad the following day.
 He was elevated to the active roster on November 7, November 21, and December 26 for the team's Weeks 9, 11, and 16 games against the Carolina Panthers, Las Vegas Raiders, and Atlanta Falcons, and reverted to the practice squad after each game.
 On January 2, 2021, Dieter was signed to the Chiefs' active roster.
-On January 11, 2021, Dieter was waived by the Chiefs, and was re-signed to the practice squad two days later.
+On January 11, Dieter was waived by the Chiefs, and was re-signed to the practice squad two days later.
 He was elevated again to the active roster on January 16 for the team's Divisional Round playoff game against the Cleveland Browns, and reverted to the practice squad again following the game.

 2021 season

 On February 12, 2021, Dieter re-signed with the Chiefs.
-He was released on August 31, 2021, and re-signed to the practice squad the next day.
+He was released on August 31, and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Chiefs on February 2, 2022.
-He was waived on May 5, 2022.
+Dieter was waived on May 5.